 Celebrating women graphic designers at London Transport Museum

 At Covent Garden’s London Transport Museum, Poster Girls: A Century of Art and Design (until January 2019) is a powerful exhibition of over 150 posters and original artworks, produced by female artists for London Transport and Transport for London.
 The display focuses on graphic designers from the 20th and 21st century and encompasses an incredible variety of styles and mediums by the likes of Mabel Lucie Attwell, Laura Knight and Zandra Rhodes.

 Thomas Cole: Eden to Empire (until October 7) gives a rare opportunity to see the dramatic paintings of the Bolton-born English-American artist on show in the UK.
-The self-taught artist’s sublime landscapes portraying the American wilderness are exhibited in the same space as the masterful artists who inspired him in early life; Constable and Turner.
+Largely self-taught Thomas Cole (1801–1848) produced sublime landscapes portraying the American wilderness and the National Gallery exhibits them here in the same space as the masterful artists who inspired him in early life; Constable and Turner.

-For autumn, the gallery has Courtauld Impressionists: From Manet to Cézanne (September 17 – January 20 2019), which charts the development of impressionist and post-impressionist art through over forty much-loved masterpieces from the Courtauld Gallery.
-Featuring stunning paintings by Seurat, Renoir and Toulouse-Lautrec.
+The gallery also has Courtauld Impressionists: From Manet to Cézanne (until January 20 2019), which charts the development of impressionist and post-impressionist art through over forty much-loved masterpieces from the Courtauld Gallery.
+It features stunning paintings by Seurat, Renoir and Toulouse-Lautrec.

 Picturing Friendship (until May 13 2019) is a display which delves into the collection and pulls out examples of the power of friendship.
 Featuring a diverse range of works, the display includes photographs of Elizabeth Taylor with David Bowie, George Harrison with Ravi Shankar and Morcambe and Wise, as well as the oldest known oil self-portrait painted in England.